-A person with a suspected breast cancer should be referred to a breast or general surgeon who is a member of a relevant multidisciplinary team.
+A person with a suspected breast cancer should be referred to a breast or general surgeon who is a member of a breast cancer multidisciplinary team.

 All specialists listed on Canrefer are members of a multidisciplinary team.